Preparing The Roads Before The Truck Can Get Through

 Those starting their trip in Morocco - all nationalities require a visa and we will apply for this in advance during the trip.

-Those starting their trip in Accra - all nationalities must obtain a Nigerian visa in advance, before joining the Oasis trip.
-You will need to apply for this visa in your country of residence, so please allow time for your visa process before your trip commences.
-Details for the visa process and application will be emailed to you a few months before your trip departs.
+Those starting their trip in Accra - all nationalities must obtain a Nigeria visa in advance, before joining the Oasis trip.
+Most nationalities will need to make an online application and then go in person to their nearest Nigerian visa agency to submit their passport and hardcopies of their supporting documentation.
+You will need to make an appointment for this which must be within 45 days of entering Nigeria.
+Details for the visa application process and documents required will be emailed to you a few months before your trip departs.
 Cost will depend on the embassy in your home country.

 Senegal

 Passport Holders from UK, Ireland, New Zealand, USA, Canada, South Africa and most EU countries will not require a visa to enter Senegal.
-Australian passport holders will need to obtain a visa in advance, and can do so at the consulate in Nouakchott, Mauritania whilst on trip.
+Australian passport holders will need to obtain a visa in advance, and can do so at an embassy whilst on trip.

 Passport Holders from other countries, will need to check the current visa requirements with the relevant consulate.